 What’s it like to have 19 children?

-Big families are not unusual in the Ukrainian village of Glynne.
-While the country’s population is falling, this highly religious community has more than 100 families with seven or more children.
+Big families are not unusual in the Ukrainian village of Glynn, but one couple has gone further than most.

-But one couple has gone further than most, recently welcoming their 19th child.
-Can they even remember all of those names?

 -